Open-Attestation/documentation-website/website/docs/integrator-section/verifiable-document/did/create.md

 The creation of an `ethr` DID is identical to [the creation of a wallet](/docs/integrator-section/verifiable-document/ethereum/wallet), as it relies entirely on the ethereum architecture.
 If you already have a wallet, you can use the same one for this tutorial while ensuring the balance is sufficient.

-Next, we will need to retrieve the wallet private key.
+Next, you will need to retrieve the wallet private key.

 ## Running the wallet create command
    ```bash